-- 1. On the Application Document Security Page, click Add.
-The Add Security Member Page is displayed. - 2.
-Type a group name or select the group you want to add from the list.
-This group name is added to the Display Name column of the Application Document Security Page. - 3.
-Enable the permissions you want to assign to the group.
+- On the Application Document Security Page, click Add.
+The Add Security Member Page is displayed. - Type a group name or select the group you want to add from the list.
+This group name is added to the Display Name column of the Application Document Security Page.
+For example, for the XYZ Company Invoices_US application, people likely needing access to invoice documents would be the US Accounts payable clerks, the manager of the US Accounts Payable department, and the Shipping and Receiving department. - 3.
+Enable the security rights you want to assign to the group.
 Note that anyone in a group with Grant Access permission can grant the group all other rights.
-Document security adds permissions for modifying either metadata or document content, and the ability to lock documents to prevent changes. - Click Next.
+Document security adds security rights for modifying either metadata or document content, and the ability to lock documents to prevent changes.